 At this age, you sometimes have to approach financial lending organizations to boost your financial savings to accommodate various expenses which are brought about by having a family or buying a house.
 However, you should be on the lookout for loans that charge exorbitantly high interest rates such as credit cards and other forms of short- borrowing.
-These kinds of debt have a negative impact on your credit score and may undermine your ability to borrow in the near future.
+These kinds of debt have a negative impact on your credit score and may undermine your ability to apply for a financing someday.
 Whenever possible, it is wise to forego them and use other available options such as cash.
 You should also consider other forms of debt that have terms and conditions favorable to your financial needs.
 Paying your debts promptly should remain your key responsibility if you want to maintain a good credit score.

 - Avoid lavish lifestyle

 An increase in salary comes with an overpowering urge to spend.
 You tend to go for luxury items just because you can afford them.
 This is not a wise idea at all.
 Instead of living a short-term lavish life, it is better to shift these extra funds to your savings, retirement account and taking up insurance.